mikepierce/GNU-bc-Functions/README.md

   - Semicolons (`;`) are only used to delimit multiple statements on the same line.
   - Since bc doesn't accept functions as parameters to other functions, any functions that morally should be a parameter must be defined globally.
-    Such a function will be named `f`, and its derivative will be named `ff`.
+    Such a function will be named `f`.
   - Function names ending in `_` are *helper* functions not intended to be called directly.
   - _Some_ functions that return the nth number in a sequence